The BEST Ever Cinnamon Roll Sugar Cookies

 - 1 cup Brown sugar and 2 tbsp.
 Cinnamon mixed

 - Cream the sugar and butter.
-Mix in the eggs, sugar, vanilla, baking soda, baking powder and salt.
+Mix in the eggs, sour cream, vanilla, baking soda, baking powder and salt.
 A little at a time, add in the flour until well-combined.

 - Spread each with some butter, then brown sugar and cinnamon mixture.
 Roll tightly into a log (from the long end) then slice into 1/2″ pieces and place on the prepared baking sheets.
 Bake for 10-12 minutes, checking when it’s close so you don’t overcook them.